termsurf/base-book/text/words.md

 readability and maintainability.

-However, it's important to note that while this paradigm is encouraged within the BaseLink language itself, it may not necessarily apply to custom DSLs built on top of BaseLink.
+However, it's important to note that while this paradigm is encouraged within the BaseNote language itself, it may not necessarily apply to custom DSLs built on top of BaseNote.
 When implementing your own DSLs, you have the freedom to choose the naming patterns that best suit your specific domain or requirements.